 Dungan’s last Tamil film was the MGR box office smash hit Manthiri Kumari.
 The film, based on the Tamil classic, Kundalakesi, is remembered till date for its flowery dialogues by M Karunanidhi.
 His barbs against the royal priest were part of the ideology of the Dravidian movement and the DMK Party.
 While MGR, of course, played the hero, a commandant of the king’s army, the portrayal of the minister’s daughter played by Madhuri Devi is the standout performance in the film.
 She plays an assertive and confident woman who handles a sword with much dexterity and who kills her wayward husband.
 Such an independent female character was a rarity in films then.
 But it has to be said, not to Dungan’s films.
 His women were bold, proactive and in control of their destinies unlike the typical Tamil film heroine who allowed others to decide it for her.

 Dungan returned to the States after Manthiri Kumari was 3/4 complete due to personal problems with his wife, Alice.
-He came back to India for the Indo-US co-production, The Jungle (1952) starring Rod Cameron, Marie Windsor and Caeser Romero, on which he was associate producer,.
+He, however, came back to India for the Indo-US co-production, The Jungle (1952), starring Rod Cameron, Marie Windsor and Caeser Romero, on which he was associate producer,.
 The film was even dubbed into Tamil as Kaadu (1952)!
-After this, Dungan continued to revisit India occassionally as 2nd unit photographer for Harry Black (1958) and Tarzan Comes to India (1962) or directing documentaries with an Indian backdrop.
+After this, Dungan continued to revisit India occasionally as 2nd unit photographer for Harry Black (1958) and Tarzan Comes to India (1962) or directing documentaries with an Indian backdrop.
 He was given a hero’s welcome and felicitated by the Tamil film industry on his last visit to India in 1994.

-In America, Dungan formed Ellis Dungan Productions and made documentary shots, industrial films and the like for nearly two decades from 1963 onwards.
-His last film, Josiah Fox: Architect of the First US Navy (1987), was a tribute to his great, great grandfather, a naval architect who designed the very first ships of war for the American Navy.
+In America, Dungan formed Ellis Dungan Productions and made documentary shorts, industrial films and the like for nearly two decades from 1963 onwards.
+His last film, Josiah Fox: Architect of the First US Navy (1987), was a tribute to his great, great grandfather, a naval architect, who designed the very first ships of war for the American Navy.